Scottish Literature 1A: The Fantastic and the Real SCOTLIT1013

 Main Assessment In: December

-■ Introduce students to the main themes and writers of the Scottish literary tradition.
+■ Introduce students to some of the main themes and writers of Scottish literary history.

 ■ Present texts and writers within cultural, political and historical contexts.

-■ Focus on the generic literary forms of the set texts.
+■ Focus on the generic literary forms and languages of the set texts.

 ■ Enable students to develop the essential skills of literary criticism.